-The 2013 Welsh & Open Field Archery Championships will be hosted by Llantwit Major Archers at their course at Fonmon Estate on 28th and 29th June.
-The club have stated that they will be operating on both courses over the weekend to give the competitors the best possible experience of the Fonmon slopes.
+The 2013 Welsh & Open Field Archery Championships was hosted by Llantwit Major Archers at their course at Fonmon Estate on 28th and 29th June.
+With both courses operating, and perfect weather conditions, there were some high scores and close finishing scores in some groups. .

 Welsh Field Masters Tour: Stage 2

 With a long awaited day of warm weather finally arriving, the 2nd installment of the Welsh Field Masters Tour 2013 was well attended at Red Kite Field Archers' course near Broad Oak, Carmarthenshire.

 This year sees the tour take the format of the IFAA World and European Championships with a Marked Animal Round, 2 Hunter and 2 Field rounds.
 This tough new format was chosen for 2013 in response to requests from the membership for more competitive spot rounds and a requirement for more ranking status shoots.